Skip to content

 9. Display results of metadata augmentation - Results of metadata augmentation are stored on a dedicated database table.
 The results are merged into the harvested content during publication to the catalogue.
 At the moment it is not possible to differentiate between original and augmented content.
 For next iterations we aim to make this distinction more clear.

-10. Display links of related information - Download of data "as is" is currently supported through the links section from the harvested repository.
+10. TBD - Display links of related information - Download of data "as is" is currently supported through the links section from the harvested repository.
 Note, "interoperable data download" has been only a proof-of-concept in the first iteration phase, i.e. is not integrated into the SoilWise Catalogue.
 Download of knowledge source "as is" is currently supported through the links section from the harvested repository.

-Index and search strategies
+Search Engine - Index and search strategies

-3. Transforming/Indexing - Solr uses transformers to process and index Solr.documents.
-This is a combination of sequential sub processes (e.g. tokenizers) and configurations that determine how the documents are indexed and how they can be searched, ranked, feceted etc.
+2. Solr ingestion - From the denormalised view, content of individual metadata records and textual content from documents are processed into Solr.documents that are ingested into the Solr infrastructure.
+Solr uses Natural Language Processing technologies (tranformers), to process and index Solr.documents.
+This is a combination of sequential sub processes (e.g. tokenizers) and configurations that determine how the documents are indexed and how they can be searched, ranked, faceted etc. The SoilWise search-API component implements a processing API that controls these transformations.

 Architecture